Nearly everyone has experienced what it feels like to be anxious. Sweaty palms. Faster heartbeat. You know how it feels.

 post-traumatic stress disorder (PTSD)

-Each disorder presents itself in a different way—different symptoms, different treatment approaches, et cetera.
-In general, though, people diagnosed with any anxiety disorder typically experience similar symptoms.
+Each disorder presents itself in a different way—different symptoms, different treatment approaches.
+In general, people diagnosed with any anxiety disorder typically experience some similar symptoms.

 numbness or tingling in hands and/or feet